brfid/brfid.github.io/index.md

 **[Bank Reform](https://twitter.com/toteslates/status/1383231718421778439?s=21)**: There's an old sycamore in my yard that lives on a steep creek bank that was severely eroded during Hurricane Sandy, and was never repaired.
 I am remaking a section of creekbed and the bank itself.

-**[Medieval Path Dependency](https://twitter.com/toteslates/)**: I'm building a ren faire-themed switchback path down a steep creek bank in my backyard.
+**[Medieval Path Dependency](https://twitter.com/toteslates/)**: I'm building a renfaire-themed switchback path down a steep creek bank in my backyard.

 ## Articles